eCook

 1. GET GOING

-Preheat the oven to 200°C. Wash the beetroot, trim the ends, and cut into bite-size chunks.
+Preheat the oven to 200°C. Wash the Beetroot, trim the ends, and cut into bite-size chunks.
 Place the beetroot on a roasting tray, coat in oil, and season.
 Roast in the hot oven for 35-40 minutes until cooked through and becoming crispy.
 Place the falafel mix in a bowl with a pinch of salt, and 300ml of boiling water.
 Mix well, but not for longer than about 30 seconds.
 Cover and set aside to rehydrate for at least 10 minutes.

 2. PICKLE & COAT

-In a bowl, add the halved dates, the sliced red onion, a ¼ of the sumac, and the white wine vinegar.
+In a bowl, add the halved dates, the sliced red onion, a ¼ of the Sumac, and the white wine vinegar.
 Toss until fully combined.
 Set aside to pickle.
-In a separate bowl, add the dukkah and the drained feta.
+In a separate bowl, add the Dukkah and the drained feta.
 Toss until the feta is fully coated in the dukkah.
 Reserve the remaining dukkah for plating.

 3. FRYING TIME